withastro/docs/src/pages/en/guides/server-side-rendering.md

 In Astro, these routes turn into server-rendered routes, allowing you to use features that were previously unavailable on the client side, or required explicit calls to a backend server and extra client code to render the results.

-In the example below, an API Route is used to retrieve a product from a database, without having to generate a page for each of the options.
+In the example below, an API route is used to retrieve a product from a database, without having to generate a page for each of the options.

 __[id].js__